PilotConway/plant-sim-2000/README.md

 - I think once the score goes negative, the game should end with the "Your plant died" screen.
   Currently, no matter the status, it's waits until the end of the time period to finish the game.
-- The day should also be in the reducer, and game finished should be handled through a gameState property.
-This would clean up the useEngine hook as well as hopefully address the useEffect memory leak being shown because of a state update after unmount of the component in the console.
-- There are two lint warnings currently that need to be addressed in the console.
 - Once the user clicks, the buttons should go disabled.
 They have made their choice, and should now have to live with it for the full two seconds, correct or not.
 Should make it more challenging too.
 - Originally I wanted to also have a crop yield.
 At the end, your score acutally relates to a total